NotMyMajor/NMM-Compliment-Poster/README.md

 - If the page contents do not resize with the page, just resize again and it should correct itself.

+### Known Issues that I'm Working On:

+- There's a slight ghosting issue when you generate a new compliment after resizing the window.
+I'm still working on fixing that.
+It shows up on screen recordings more so than in real life for some reason.

 ## If you use my code to do something fun or cool, share it with me!
 Also, credit is nice to have too.
 ## Enjoy!